Updated on October 25, 2025

 Image of Rockefeller Center ice rink at Christmas time

-The gigantic Christmas tree at Rockefeller Center and the famous ice rink below create a holiday atmosphere for the entire area.
+The Christmas tree at Rockefeller Center and the famous ice rink below create a holiday atmosphere for the entire area.
 (Photo credit: Angelo Amboldi)

 Image of living area of NY-12100 with decorative fireplace, loft storage area and sofa